kylegilman/video-embed-thumbnail-generator/readme.txt

 * `gallery_order="ASC/DESC"` sort order
 * `gallery_id="241"` post ID to display a gallery made up of videos associated with a different post

 I'm not really a software developer.
 I'm just a film editor with some time on his hands who wanted to post video for clients and wasn't happy with the current state of any available software.
-But I want to really make this thing work, so please help me out by posting your feedback in the comments.
+But I want to really make this thing work, so please help me out by posting your feedback on <a href="https://github.com/kylegilman/video-embed-thumbnail-generator/issues?state=open">Github</a>.

 == Installation ==